 Early life of Mark Twain

 Samuel Clemens (later better known by his pen name Mark Twain) was born in Florida, Missouri in 1835 to the son of a Tennessee country merchant.
 Twain was brought up in Hannibal, Missouri, a town on the great Mississippi River.
-At the age of 11, his father died, and the next year Twain had to gain employment as a printer’s apprentice.
-From an early age, he began contributing articles and humorous sketches for the Hannibal Journal.
+At the age of 11, his father died and the next year Twain had to gain employment as a printer’s apprentice.
+From an early age, he began contributing articles and humorous sketches to the Hannibal Journal.
 At the age of 18, he left Missouri and went to New York, Philadelphia and St Louis.
 He furthered his education in public libraries and became active in the print unions.
 He was a vocal supporter of organised labour throughout his life, seeing how businesses were in a position to offer poor conditions and low pay to workers.

-In 1859, he became a river pilot on the Mississippi river.
+In 1859, he became a river pilot on the Mississippi River.
 It was a lucrative job with a salary of $250 a month.
 The job required great knowledge of the river which he assiduously gained.

 He continued working on the river until the onset of the American Civil war in 1861.
 He then travelled with his brother, Orion, across the Great Plains to the West of America.
 He ended up in Virginia City, Nevada where he briefly worked as a miner before becoming a writer for the local Virginia City newspaper.

 By 1865, he had his first major publishing success – “The Celebrated Jumping Frog of Calaveras County“.
 This was a humorous tall tale which brought him much success.
-The popular acclaim from this first publishing success led to further travelling opportunities including a tour of Europe and the Middle East.
+The popular acclaim for this first publishing success led to further travelling opportunities including a tour of Europe and the Middle East.
 This journey gave him material for his humorous travel diary – ‘The Innocents Abroad’ (1869).
 Humour was an important element in Twain’s writings and speeches.

 “Humor is the great thing, the saving thing.
 The minute it crops up, all our hardnesses yield, all our irritations and resentments flit away and a sunny spirit takes their place.”
 (1899)